 This wrap around pillow provides full body support for your bump, back, and knees and helps keep you in a side position during the later months of pregnancy.

 Simple and affordable, this practical pillow will relieve the back, neck and shoulder pain that comes with carrying your growing baby.

-This pillow has many functions and can be used during all pregnancy and also for breastfeeding nursing.
+This pillow has many functions and can be used during all stages of pregnancy and also for breastfeeding later on.

 Make sure you're following Mother & Baby on Instagram for relatable memes, inspiring stories and parenting hacks!